|

 1 always

-2 always, except immediately after H, HU, DE, or LE
+2 always, except immediately after H, DE, or LE

 Ref is used internally to control mmroff(1)'s two-pass approach